 I've experimented with making this recipe in an Instant Pot.

 Dishoom's House Black Daal is the most decadent and indulgent daal I’ve ever tasted.
 It takes an awful lot of time to cook; more time, I think, than is outlined in the original recipe but it’s absolutely worth the effort.
 I’ve cooked a few different black daals and have always found that whole black lentils (urad daal) take ages to soften so I try to remember to pre-soak them the night before to give them a head start.

-The first time I made this I didn’t read the ingredients list properly and used salted butter in addition to the added salt so I had to cook an extra batch of plain split black lentils to save the dish.
+The first time I made this dish I didn’t read the ingredients list properly and used salted butter in addition to the added salt so I had to cook an extra batch of plain split black lentils to save the dish.
 If you only have salted butter then reduce the amount of fine sea salt to 4g and taste before adding more.

 I didn’t have garlic and ginger paste so I weighed my garlic cloves and knob of ginger instead.
 As a very rough guideline, 12g of garlic is about 4 cloves and 10g of ginger is around a heaped tablespoon.
 If in doubt it can't hurt to use a bit more.

 Note on leftovers from the book: "When reheating any leftover daal (well, one can but hope!), you may need to add a little more liquid; use cream and water, rather than water alone."